TaiichiStartup/Jeremias/README.md

 ##  Bem-vindos!

-Meu nome é Rogério Jeremias[editor on GitHub](https://github.com/TaiichiStartup/Jeremias/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+Meu nome é Rogério Jeremias[Minha Aplicação](https://github.com/TaiichiStartup/Jeremias/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.